-We have broad discretion in the use of the net proceeds from this offering and the concurrent offering of senior note units, if any, and may not use them effectively, which could cause the value of your investment to decline.
+We have broad discretion in the use of the net proceeds from this offering and may not use them effectively, which could cause the value of your investment to decline.

-Although we currently intend to use the net proceeds from this offering and the concurrent offering of senior note units, if any, in the manner described in "Use of Proceeds" elsewhere in this prospectus supplement, we will have broad discretion in the application of the net proceeds of this offering and the concurrent offering of senior note units, if any.
-You will not have the opportunity to influence our decisions on how to use our net proceeds from this offering and the concurrent offering of senior note units, if any.
-Our failure to apply these net proceeds effectively could affect our ability to continue to develop and sell our products and grow our business, which could cause the value of your investment to decline.
+Although we currently intend to use the net proceeds from this offering in the manner described in "Use of Proceeds" elsewhere in this prospectus supplement, we will have broad discretion in the application of the net proceeds of this offering.
+You will not have the opportunity to influence our decisions on how to use our net proceeds from this offering.
+Our failure to apply the net proceeds effectively could affect our ability to continue to develop and sell our products and grow our business, which could cause the value of your investment to decline.

-We will incur significant indebtedness when we sell the 2013 Notes and we may incur additional indebtedness in the future.
-The indebtedness created by the sale of the 2013 Notes and any future indebtedness we incur exposes us to risks that could adversely affect our business, financial condition and results of operations.
+We may incur additional indebtedness in the future.
+Any future indebtedness we incur exposes us to risks that could adversely affect our business, financial condition and results of operations.